 PE Athletics Exemption

 Students may choose this option after their freshman year if they have completed at least one season of Upper School athletics.
-Students must complete the “ intent to participate” section on their scheduling sheet indicating which sport they will participate in.
-A student will complete their PE requirement with the exemption when they have completed 2 full seasons of athletics.
+Students must complete the “intent to participate” section on their scheduling sheet indicating which sport they will participate in.
+A student will complete their PE requirement with the exemption when they have completed 2 full seasons of interscholastic athletics at Hathaway Brown.

-To be considered for Alternative PE, a student athlete should be competing at the regional and/or national level in events sanctioned by the National Governing body for that sport.
-The Student athlete must be involved in intensive training outside of school that typically involves a minimum of 3 hours per day.
-The student athlete is responsible for securing, completing, and turning in all necessary paperwork to the Physical Education Department.
+To be considered for Alternative PE, a student athlete should be competing at the national level in events sanctioned by the National governing body for that sport.
+The student athlete must be involved in intensive training outside of school that typically involves a minimum of 2-3 hours per day.
+The student athlete is responsible for securing, completing, and turning in all necessary paperwork to the Physical Education Department Chair.
 An application must be completed prior to the year of requested eligibility.
 For more information or for an application, please see the Physical Education Department Chair.